Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 * Total Asymptomatic/Presymptomatic Infections = Total Infections \* Assumed Asymptomatic/Presymptomatic Percentage (e.g. 0.40)
 * Predicted Asymptomatic/Presymptomatic Infections in a Group of Size N =  Total Asymptomatic/Presymptomatic Infections / Knox County's Population * N

-### daily_risk.csv
+### daily_risk.csv, daily_risk_lite.csv, daily_risk_mobile.csv
-* This is the simplest way to get a result, as it does not require downloading the program and installing Python.
-Simpily download or click on the daily_risk.csv and search for the group size with command/control F and typing in the group size the "Best Asymp/Presymp Estimate" column shows the best estimate for the expected number of people in a group of the given size on the left that would have COVID-19 and be asymptomatic/presymptomatic.
+* These are the simplest ways to get a result, as they does not require downloading the program and installing Python.
+Simpily download or click on one of daily_risk.csv files\* and search for the group size with command/control F and typing in the group size the "Best Asymp/Presymp Estimate" column shows the best estimate for the expected number of people in a group of the given size on the left that would have COVID-19 and be asymptomatic/presymptomatic.
+* \*Note: daily_risk_lite.csv has fewer group sizes (up to 2999) for slow computers and people that aren't planning for thousands of people, and daily_risk_mobile.csv has even fewer group sizes (up to 1099) for people on phones.
 ### Historical Predictions:
 * I have set up a script that runs every day at 8:30pm and updates the historical_predictions.csv file with the minimum, maximum, and best prediction of expected county and West High School asymptomatic COVID cases.
 This is to help place any days results in context.